What is sexual misconduct?

-After a report is made, the Director of Title IX Compliance/Title IX Coordinator or a Deputy Coordinator will touch base with the reporting student to ensure the student is safe, notify the student of remedies, and their options to move forward.
+After a report is made someone from the Office of Title IX Compliance will touch base with the reporting student to ensure the student is safe, notify the student of remedies, and their options to move forward.
 UPD is not contacted unless the University Community is at risk or the student requests.

 What if I don’t want to file a formal complaint but need help?

 Even if you do not want to go through an investigation or file a formal complaint, the Office of Title IX Compliance can assess your needs as they relate to your class schedule, work schedule, living situation, or other safety concerns.
 The Office of Title IX Compliance can also connect students with UPD, Counseling, and other off campus resources.